HyperTag/documentation/src/content/sources/php.md

 After this initialization, you have a ready-to-use instance with all calls built in.

-**\*Note:** We've standardized to analytics.js.
-If you've used a tool like [Segment](https://segment.com/) in the past, you will find that instrumenting events in MetaRouter works in the exact same way.\*
+**Note:** We've standardized to Analytics.js.
+If you've used a tool like [Segment](https://segment.com/) in the past, you will find that instrumenting events in MetaRouter works in the exact same way.

 ## Using Composer to Install the PHP Library from Github